purple4reina/MusicBook/solos.md

 # Clarinet Solos

-Below is a list of solos for clarinet appropriate for high school and middle school players.
+Below is a list of solos appropriate for middle and high school age clarinet players.

 | Composer | Title | Recording | Sheet Music | Level |
 |----------|-------|-----------|-------------|------ |